 Ally Bank Money Market Account Details + APY

 Ally Bank’s money market account is about as hassle free as they come.
 It has no minimum deposit requirement to open the account and no monthly balance requirement once the account is opened.
-The account also has no monthly fees to worry about and features one of the top APYs (annual percentage yields) on the market.
+The account also has no monthly fees to worry about and features a decent APY.

 The APY is tiered based on balance amount, however as of the time of this writing all balances come with the same yield.
-When the savings rate environment becomes more favorable, this will likely change.
+As the savings rate environment continues to heat up throughout the remainder of 2022, this may change.

-To put the yields above in perspective, the current national average for a savings account sits at just 0.07% APY and the national average on a money market account sits at roughly 0.11% APY.
+To put the yields above in perspective, the current national average for a savings account sits at just 0.13% APY and the national average on a money market account sits at 0.14% APY, according to FDIC data.

 Interest is compounded daily for maximum growth.
 Keep in mind though that this rate is variable and is subject to change at any time without notice.